zeroasiccorp/wildebeest/README.md

 # yosys-syn
-Zero Asic synthesis plugin for Yosys
+Zero Asic synthesis plugin for Yosys : 'yosys-syn'

-Introduction:
+Introduction :
 ------------
 This repository stores the Zero Asic synthesis plugin that provides both FPGA and Asic synthesis flows.

 The plugin is called 'yosys-syn' and it provides two top level commands :

 	1/ 'synth_fpga' : this top level command corresponds to
             the FPGA synthesis flow.
 This flow is partially implemented.
             Once plugin is loaded under Yosys, you need to type "help synth_fpga" to get all the options.

-	2/ 'synth_asic' : this top level command corresponds to the Asic synthesis flow.
+	2/ 'synth_asic' : this top level command corresponds to
+           the Asic synthesis flow.
 This flow is not implemented yet.

-How to build:
+How to build :
 -------------
 You need to have 'yosys-config' executable installed.